 - File the chain cutters with several strokes, so it becomes sharp and shiny (ensure you rotate the chain, so you get each cutter filed and sharpened with right angles).

-- Use a depth gauge tool and file to adjust the depth gauge on the chain, then replace the chain into the saw.
+- Use a depth gauge tool and file to adjust the chain’s depth gauge, then replace the chain into the saw.

 Quick Steps to Tension a Chainsaw’s Chain

-- Screw nuts out, open guide bar and adjust the chain.
+- Screw nuts out, open the guide bar and adjust the chain.